PA Program Mission, Values and Goals

 Rationale: Mastery of interprofessional collaboration and team-based care is essential for improving patient outcomes and ensuring effective healthcare delivery in dynamic, multidisciplinary environments.

-- 85% of students will achieve an average score of 4.0/5.0 or higher on Preceptor Evaluations for the following preceptor evaluation section: Student awareness of personal limitations and PA scope of practice.
+- At least 85% of students will achieve an average score of ≥80% on didactic assessments related to professional and clinical limitations, scope of practice.